 The Seminary’s vision is to be the world leader in Lutheran ministerial formation, scholarship and theological resources.
 In our quest to achieve this vision, the endowment of the Seminary will be strengthened through additional gifts, wise investment policies and the careful stewardship of earnings.

-Thanks to the generosity of our donors, we are funding operations — including generous amounts of student aid — through current giving and endowment income, with the intent to grow total endowment from about $100 million to $200 million by 2025.
+Thanks to the generosity of our donors, we are funding operations — including generous amounts of student aid — through current giving and endowment income, with the intent to grow total endowment to $200 million by 2025.

 Increasing the size of our endowment will provide blessings not just for this generation, but also for generations to come.
 Special gifts and bequests are blessings that will sustain the mission of the Seminary to prepare pastors and leaders who effectively proclaim Christ’s salvation beyond today.

 Why give to an endowment?